Kuemper, Landeskog help Avs beat Stars, extend streak to 19

 Aube-Kubel helped Colorado to a 3-0 lead, receiving the puck on the left-wing boards, skating to the top of the slot and beating Holtby with a wrist shot.

-“The second was probably our best period of the night,” the Stars’ Joe Pavelski said.
-“We were out attacking a little bit more, drew some penalties, so we had some power-play time.
-You get a couple looks there, you cut the score in half, that would have been a big part for us.”

 NOTES: Colorado’s point streak began nearly two months ago after a 5-2 loss at Nashville on Dec.
 16. … The Avalanche have an 11-point lead over Minnesota in the Central Division. … Kuemper’s shutout was the 22nd of his career.
-MacKinnon returned after missing four games and the All-Star game because of a concussion and facial fracture.
-MacKinnon said, “I had surgery a couple days later, so I was just tired.
-I’ve been getting treatment on my neck.” … Dallas C Luke Glendening played in his 600th NHL game. … In 19 career games against Dallas, he has 17 points (eight goals, nine assists). … Colorado RW Logan O’Connor split two defenders for a chance at his second short-handed goal of the season but missed with his shot.
+MacKinnon returned after missing four games and the All-Star game because of a concussion and facial fracture. … Dallas C Luke Glendening played in his 600th NHL game. … Colorado RW Logan O’Connor split two defenders for a chance at his second short-handed goal of the season but missed with his shot.
 O’Connor also has three short-handed assists.
 His four short-handed points are tied for the NHL lead. … Sunday’s game was rescheduled from Dec.
 29.

 UP NEXT